Input files¶

 Old versions of GROMACS did not store molecule names.
 In order to use

-this feature, a recent .tpr
+this feature, a recent .tpr file containing molecule names should

 always be provided.
 For old topologies, rerun GROMACS grompp to update the old